Uploaded image for project: 'JDK'

 Dependencies

-Strict Field Initialization in the JVM (Preview) provides the JVM mechanism necessary to require, through verification, that value class instance fields are initialized during early construction
+Strict Field Initialization in the JVM (Preview) provides the JVM mechanism necessary to require, through verification, that value class instance fields are initialized during the early construction phase.

 dlsmith Dan Smith